 Class Participation (15%): Engagement in discussions that demonstrate a student's having read and understood assigned materials.
 I will not take attendance but always have a sense of who is attending and who is not.
 Additionally, participation is not possible without attendance, but attendance does not guarantee full participation points.
-Although the course being online can complicate participation, it also gives students more outlets, such as Zoom's chat function or Canvas discussions.

-Weekly Assignments (60%, 13x4.6%): Most weeks there will be a short assignment, involving no more than a page of writing usually.
+Weekly Assignments (~60%, 13x4.6%): Most weeks there will be a short assignment, involving no more than a page of writing usually.
 Some will involve short answers or composing bibliographies.
 Unless otherwise noted, weekly assignments are due on Canvas before the beginning of the Thursday class.